BatzJunior/testrepo/_pages/0123-restapi-dataservice-catalogs.md

 {% assign linkId="catalogEndpointDeleteEntries" %}
 {% assign method="DELETE" %}
 {% assign endpoint="/catalogs/:catalogUuid" %}
-{% assign summary="Deletes catalog entries for the catalog specified by the :catalogueUuid" %}
+{% assign summary="Deletes entries for the catalog specified by the :catalogueUuid" %}
 {% capture description %}
 There are two different options for deleting catalog entries: